On Friday the S&P 500 broke above its 200-day moving average following a move above its 50-day MA in January.

-The European Telecommunications sector has confirmed a bullish reversal pattern, according to Andy Dodd, Head of Technical Research at Louis Capital Markets.
+Following a strong price move on Friday, European banks look set for further gains, according to Andy Dodd, Head of Technical Research at Louis Capital Markets.

-Aggressive selling has resulted in a closing break below critical support on the Nasdaq 100, according to David Sneddon, Pascal Zingg and James Gilbert at Credit Suisse in London.
+The Hang Seng China Enterprise Index has broken through key support and will likely target 9882 and possibly much lower, according to David Sneddon, Pascal Zingg and James Gilbert at Credit Suisse in London.

 The S&P500’s close below 2604 has confirmed a head-and-shoulders top, say analysts at Credit Suisse.